 - Foster carers must report to the safeguarding lead or Out of Hours Duty Worker by telephoning the Agency's main number.
-This is active 24hrs a day and has a night call routeing service.
+This is active 24hrs a day and has a night call route in service.
 If they cannot make contact with safeguarding lead or Registered Manager or the Responsible Individual, they must let the person answering the phone know that their call is regarding a safeguarding matter.
 The safeguarding lead or Registered Manager will then call them back. - The Homefinding and Fostering Agency employees including Panel Members and freelance assessors, external trainers and reviewing officers; must report any information or concerns immediately to the Safeguarding lead or Registered Manager.
-If the concern involves their Manager or the Manager is not contactable then the employee must report the matter to the Responsible Individual or duty social worker.
+If the concern involves their manager or the manager is not contactable then the employee must report the matter to the Responsible Individual or duty social worker.

-The above process allows for an initial assessment to be made on whether a threshold criteria has been reached which justifies formal reporting to the responsible Safeguarding Board.
+The above process allows for an initial assessment to be made on whether a threshold criterion has been reached which justifies formal reporting to the responsible Safeguarding Board.

-The Designated Officer for Safeguarding is available for consultation in the above process, and must be informed of all child protection concerns within the agency.
+The Designated Officer for Safeguarding is available for consultation in the above process and must be informed of all child protection concerns within the agency.

-Therefore, once the threshold criteria has been established, and in line with the Fostering Services Regulations all incidents of suspected abuse must be promptly reported to the Local Authority in whose area the child lives and also to the child's placing authority, if different.
-The Regulations also state that Ofsted must be informed about the instigation of any child protection enquiries.
+Therefore, once the threshold criteria have been established, and in line with the Fostering

+Services Regulations all incidents of suspected abuse must be promptly reported to the Local Authority in whose area the child lives and also to the child's placing authority, if different.
+The Regulations also state that Ofsted must be informed about the instigation and outcome of any child protection enquiries.
 This is usually at the point that a decision has been made for any investigation under Section 47of The Children Act 1989.
 Whilst a strategy meeting being held does not automatically mean that a decision has been made to proceed under S47, it may be prudent to notify Ofsted at this time to avoid any delay in reporting.
 If a decision to proceed with an investigation under sec 47 CA1989 is made at a strategy meeting, then Ofsted should be updated, they should be updated as to the decision of the strategy meeting.
-The date, time and details of the meeting which has made this decision must be recorded on the agency database.
+The date, time and details of the meeting which has made this decision must be recorded on the agency database under incident.
+All relevant information associated with that incident should be recorded under activities within this incident.
+Where the matter relates to an allegation the incident should be reported on both the child's and foster carers (or staff) file.

 All Local Authorities have a Duty and an Out of Hour's Duty System to facilitate the reporting of any incident.
-Details of these Duty contact numbers should be recorded in an easily accessible place to facilitate quick access e.g. carer diary etc. They can also be found on the Local Authorities website.
+Details of these Duty contact numbers should be recorded in an easily accessible place to facilitate quick access e.g. Foster carers may record in their diary or on intuitive care.
+They can also be found on the Local Authorities website.